Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.1/content/tables.md

 ---
 layout: docs
 title: Tables
-description: Documentation and examples for opt-in styling of tables (given their prevalent use in JavaScript plugins) with Bootstrap.
+description: Documentation and examples for opt-in styling of tables (given their prevalent use in JavaScript plugins) with Boosted.
 group: content
 toc: true
 ---